Ganesha University of Education: Research on Legal and Policy Governance for the Public Interest Utilization of Artificial Intelligence in Indonesia

 - Current State of AI Development in Indonesia

-- Comparison of AI Applications in Public Services: Indonesia and Other Countries
+- Comparison of AI Applications in Public Services: Indonesia vs. Other Countries

-- Legal Challenges and Opportunities for the Government in Responding to AI Development for Good Governance
+- Legal Challenges and Opportunities for Government Responses to AI Development for Good Governance

 - Conclusion